 Tips for Taking TB Medicine

-If you are taking TB medicine on your own, without DOT, it's important to get into a routine.
+If you are taking TB medicine on your own, without Directly Observed Therapy (DOT), it's important to get into a routine.
 Here are some ways to help you remember to take your TB medicine:

 - Take your medicine at the same time every day.
 For example, you can take it before breakfast, or after you brush your teeth.